 Below, Peters explains how to fix your rowing form.
 With practice, the rowing machine promises to become one of your favorite pieces of equipment.

-Wondering how to use a rowing machine properly?
-Learn from a world-class rowing coach
+How to use a rowing machine with tips from a world-class rowing coach

 Before you sit down on the sliding seat, make sure the adjust rowing machine's damper setting.
 This mechanism, located on the side of the machine, determines the resistance level.
 Set it to level three, four, or five.
 Cruising at these lower speeds will keep you from hurting yourself when you're just getting your sea (land?) legs, according to Peters.